cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_reconstruction-template-sample.md

     -   What kind of (historical) questions do you think you can open up through this reconstruction?
     -   E.g., yield - how much are you making?
 How much is needed to meet your goals?
         -   This can be especially important when qualitative assessments are still unknown
-        -   This is part of **scenario-building** (i.e., imagining the step-by-step process and potential outcomes of your     reconstruction)
+        -   This is part of **scenario-building** (i.e., thinking ahead about and writing down the step-by-step process and potential outcomes of your reconstruction)
         -   Why are there quantities in the recipe as big/small as they are?

 -   How can reconstruction lead you to a closer reading—raising questions that you otherwise would not have considered?